No description

 The following sections explain the configurations and conventions baked into the generated package.
 Useful when adapting it to fit specific needs.

-The central addition over create-workspace is a build pipeline for distributing the library.
+The major addition compared to the workspace template is a build pipeline for distributing the library.
 Two build strategies are supported:

-• Bundling (scripts/build-bundle.ts) - generated by default; bundles the library to ESM and IIFE formats.
+• Bundling (scripts/build-bundle.ts) - bundles the library to ESM and IIFE formats using esbuild.

 Both strategies can be combined.